naveen1995113/01_NetCracker_Assignment/README.md

 # 01_NetCracker_Assignment
-NetCracker project assignment to write custom openapi3 rules
+NetCracker project assignment to customize openapi3 rules
 # Instructions for local setup and running the app
 -Clone the app to your local pc.
 -run `npm install` to install dependencies.